Wondering “what is a pallet jack”?

 Frame

-They have a heavier-duty frame to withstand bumps and shocks while keeping the load balanced
+They feature a sturdier frame to endure bumps and shocks while maintaining load balance.

 Forks

-Other pallet jacks use linkages underneath the forks which connect to the load wheels.
-But off-road pallet truck forks are mounted on a carriage that’s directly connected to the hydraulic pump.
-This makes their lifting mechanism more like traditional forklifts
+Other pallet jacks use linkages underneath the forks, which connect to the load wheels.
+But off-road pallet truck forks are mounted on a carriage directly connected to the hydraulic pump, making their lifting mechanism more like traditional forklifts.

-Additionally, off-road pallet jacks can be either manually-powered or powered by a battery and electric motor or a gas engine.
+Additionally, off-road pallet jacks can be powered manually by a battery and electric motor or by fuel and a gas engine.

 Adjustable Pallet Jacks